Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/Active/README.md

 ![enum4linux](Images/enum4linux.png)

-The Enum4Linux scan revealed multiple shares including non-default shares such as `Replication` and `Users.
+The Enum4Linux scan revealed multiple shares including non-default shares such as `Replication` and `Users`.
 The non-default shares were prioritized as they present a high probability of sensitive information exposure, further enumeration into the shares was carried out by determining if unauthenticated anonymous access was permitted
 ```
 smbclient -L 10.129.6.90 -p 445